 And, of course, to this list must also be added the extinction of plant and animal life.
 According to the World Wildlife Federation, the rapid loss of species we are seeing today is estimated by experts to be between 1,000 and 10,000 times higher than the natural extinction rate.
 And a study by the Royal Botanic Gardens Kew found that one in five of the world’s plant species is threatened with extinction.
 As everything is interconnected, plant and animal extinction is a grave matter indeed, as the disappearance of even the smallest plant or insect can set off a domino effect whose ends may not be discovered for many years.

 It follows, then, that we all need to do whatever we can in caring for the wondrous nature with which God has blessed us.
 There are ordinary ways — recycling, paying attention to the water we use, turning off lights, carpooling or using public transportation, reducing food waste, bringing our own bags to the supermarket, choosing food with minimal packaging, just to name a few — in which we can all do our part.
-Hilary Tompkins, our chaplaincy Environmental Officer, would be happy to offer suggestions to anyone who wants to learn more about how we can protect the world in which we live.

 Everyone can do something, and just as nature itself is beautiful and creative, so, too, can our efforts lead us to extol the beauty of creation.
 On Saturday evening, the 13th of May, I was invited to preside and preach at a special sung evensong held at Saint George’s Anglican Church in Venice, in conjunction with the Biennale di Venezia, the massive art festival held every two years, in which the entire city becomes even more a work of art than it already is.
 I was asked by the Irish artist Michelle Rogers to close her exhibition of her painting Eco Primavera.
 The painting is a re-imagining of Botticelli’s famous Primavera, which extols the wonders of nature and rebirth by presenting rich allegories of spring.
 In Ms. Rogers’ version (the same size as the original — 2.2 meters by 3.14 meters) she has also demonstrated the careful detail of plants and animals as found in the original, but in her version the plants and animals painted are all in danger of extinction.
 The work is a testimony, not only to the painstaking research and mastery of the artist, but also to how all of us are called to use whatever gifts and talents we may have to ensure that the wonders of creation continue.